IcaliaLabs/guides/testing/rails.md

 ## Factory Girl

-Platter already adds the gem to you GemFile to be ready to use.
+Platter already adds the gem to your Gemfile to be ready to use.

 ```ruby
 gem 'factory_girl'